Bri-gid/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds an execute permission to the owner of the file hello
+execute permission to the owner,group owner and others of the file hello